The GED® Science Test takes 90 minutes long and includes some 34 to 40 questions in three main categories.

-The GED Science Test is 90 minutes long and has about 34-40 questions from 3 main categories, the most important are on
+The GED Science Test takes 90 minutes and includes some 34 to 40 questions in three main categories.
+These most important categories are

-You best start learning the lessons from the chapters “Life Science” and “Physical Science” because 80% of all questions on the GED Science test is related to these topics.
+The best way to start is learning the lessons in the categories “Life Science” and “Physical Science” first because around 80 percent of all the questions in the Science Test of the GED exam are related to these subject fields.

-85 to 90 percent of science questions can be answered using only the information and data that are provided in the passages and charts and graphs that appear on the science test.
+Some 80 to 90 percent of all GED science questions may be answered correctly if you use only the data and information provided in the related passages and graphs and charts that will appear on the GED science test.

-Only 10 or 15 percent of the questions use what we call outside information.
+Just 10 to 15 percent of the GED Science questions use (as we call it) outside information.

 The following lessons are including these important subject fields.
 You’ll have to understand the concepts of science, use reasoning and logic for the interpretation of information, and be able to draw conclusions at which you will use your critical Science thinking skills.

 Just bear in mind: you must be familiar with and understand the basic concepts of science, but in no way are you required to show in-depth understanding and knowledge of all Science topics.